You have one huge thing to accomplish that really matters, and you’re stumped on how to even begin.

 Drawings are most meaningful when they disagree with theory because accuracy is not art despite being very useful.
 Pythagoras believed that everything was governed by numbers, even the proportionality of the human body.
 Artistic body proportions are sick and Pythagoras is dead.
 Striving for excellence motivates you.

-Visual humor needs an absurd, foolish, harebrained and idiotic visual vocabulary.
+Poetic science needs an absurd, foolish, harebrained and idiotic visual vocabulary.
 Positive feedback can generate inhomogeneity in a system that starts out spatially uniform.
 The images are necessary for understanding.

 You don't see that two parts of space are connected by a riveting wormhole until you look through it.
 If we had no faults of our own, we would not take so much pleasure in noticing those of others.